weekywhawha/simple-peer-light/README.md

 **Caveats compared to [feross/simple-peer](https://github.com/feross/simple-peer)**

-- The `Peer` class does not inherit from `Duplex`, which means it does not support node's stream API.
-Instead, I added basic EventEmitter-style methods `.on()`, `.off()`, `.once()` and `.emit()`.
+- _No stream API._ The `Peer` class does not inherit from `Duplex`.
+Instead, it has only the essential `EventEmitter` methods `.on()`, `.off()`, `.once()` and `.emit()`.
-- Because `index.js` uses an ESM export instead of CJS, it does not work in node.
-So this fork is for the browser only!
+- _Browser only._ Because `index.js` uses an ESM export instead of CJS, it does not work in node.
-- For the same reason, the browser tests can also not be executed.
-However, I did update the tests to reflect the API changes and made sure all tests pass if a CJS export is used in `index.js`.
+- _No tests._ Browser tests can't be run because they rely on CJS.
+However, the tests were updated to reflect the API changes and they all pass if a CJS export is used in `index.js`.

-I updated the documentation below to reflect these changes.
+The documentation below is updated to reflect these changes.

-**WARNING:** I made this fork for my personal use and do NOT intend to keep it up to date with changes in [feross/simple-peer](https://github.com/feross/simple-peer).
+**WARNING:** I made this fork for my personal use and do not intend to keep it up to date with changes in [feross/simple-peer](https://github.com/feross/simple-peer).

-#### Simple WebRTC video, voice, and data channels

 ## features